feast-dev/feast-load-test-proxy/README.md

 # Feast Load Test Proxy

+## Deprecation

+Note that this repo is out of date.
+Please see [here](https://github.com/feast-dev/feast-benchmarks) for the latest benchmarks.

+## Load test

 This simple Go service generates load as part of the Feast testing suite.
 It sits between an HTTP based load testing tool as follows:

 ```